Texas DWI Statistics by County and BAC Level (2015–2025)

 • Higher BAC levels correlate with increased likelihood of conviction, but BAC alone does not determine case outcomes.

-Texas DPS publishes annual arrest data by offense and county.
-These reports establish enforcement volume but do not track case outcomes.
+The Texas Department of Public Safety (DPS) publishes annual arrest data by offense and county.
+These reports establish arrest volumes but do not track case outcomes.
+As expected, Harris County regularly reports the highest number of DWI arrests.

 County